christianfaccio/cluster_analysis/README.md

   5. **Larger Record Lengths**:
     - As record lengths increase (e.g., 1024 kB, 2048 kB), the performance gap between VMs and containers narrows.
 Both environments show similar performance for very large record lengths, indicating that the overhead of virtualization or containerization becomes less significant for bulk data transfers.

-- **Conclusion**
-  - **Containers** are better suited for I/O-intensive workloads, especially those involving small to medium record lengths and random access patterns.
+  **Containers** are better suited for I/O-intensive workloads, especially those involving small to medium record lengths and random access patterns.
 They offer superior performance, lower overhead, and better scalability compared to VMs.
-  - **VMs** provide stronger isolation and security but at the cost of higher overhead and reduced I/O performance.
+  **VMs**, instead, provide stronger isolation and security but at the cost of higher overhead and reduced I/O performance.
 They may still be preferable for workloads requiring strict isolation or compatibility with legacy systems.

   ---